Jiaxin-Xu/SP23-CSE-60868-NeuralNetworks-FinalProject/README.md

 Dataset II: after training 20 epochs, training loss = 0.046850, valid loss = 0.005557, testing loss = 0.046179 <br />
 ### (2) Model 2
 Dataset I: after training 10 epochs, training loss = 0.009652, valid loss = 0.002408, testing loss = 0.009630 <br />
-Dataset II: after training 20 epochs, training loss = 0.xx, valid loss = 0.xx, testing loss = 0.xx <br />
+Dataset II: after training 20 epochs, training loss = 0.006298, valid loss = 0.000735, testing loss = 0.xx <br />
 ### (3) Model 3
 TODO

 ## 4. Discussion
 (1) Model 1 - AEs using feedfoward neural networks for image reconstruction.
 It performs okay on the simple Dataset I for reconstruction while pretty bad on the more complicated DatasetII, where only vague images can be reconstructed.
 This is probably because unsqueeze the 3-channel color image into a 1D vector destroys the input data structure, thus cannot be reconstructed using a feedfoward neural networks.
 And that's why we are moving to Model 2, CNN. <br />
 (2) Model 2 - AEs using convolutional neural networks for image denoising.
 However, the denoising performance on the test data of Dataset I is not very ideal.
 The denoised Fashion image is very vague.
-In the final submission, I will probably try more complicated CNN structures, and searching for the best parameters. the denoising performance on the test data of Dataset II<br />
+In the final submission, I will probably try more complicated CNN structures, and searching for the best parameters.
+The denoising performance on the test data of Dataset II is TODO <br />
-(3) Model performance (loss) on validation set is always way better than the training and testing, while that of training and testing are always very close to each other.
+(3) Model performance (loss) on validation set is always way better than the training and testing, while that of training and testing are always very close to each other. <br />
-(4) Another task for before the final submission is the anamoly detection using AEs, on based the loss function of model trained on Dataset II, to do a "classification" task on distinguishing Dataset II and Dataset III.
+(4) Another task for before the final submission is the anamoly detection using AEs, on based the loss function of model trained on Dataset II, to do a "classification" task on distinguishing Dataset II and Dataset III. <br />